whitneyburton/portfolios/students/1605/trent-whitinger/template.markdown

 >**From Tommasina:** During one emotional moment the night before a project due date, Trent gave me a pep talk that helped me get through my block.
 He also spent hours of a Friday afternoon re-working a project with me so that I could keep up.
 His self-deprecating jokes often belie his true studiousness and natural coding skills--in any case, I'm grateful for his help and his sense of humor that have brightened many work hours for me!

+>**from Lane Winham:** Trent was a great partner to work with during our pairing on HTTP.
+I think we hit the ground running in terms of team cohesion, we rapidly  found our strengths and worked with them.
+He was always willing to try out new ideas or approaches to the issues at hand.
+I believe Trent will do well in this environment!

 ## Community

 ### Giving Feedback